 - Modo Labs provides mobile application development support (discretionary)

-- ProctorU provides members with on-line proctoring services under a one-year master contract (discretionary contract)
+- ProctorU provides members with on-line proctoring services under a one-year master contract (discretionary)

 - Proofpoint email filtering and data loss prevention tools (in annual assessment)

-- Siteimprove checks web pages, every five days, for spelling, grammar, broken links and accessibility.
-The cost is 54 cents per web page per year.
-Any member interested in adding this service need to contact me directly. (discretionary)
+- Siteimprove checks web pages, every five days, for spelling, grammar, broken links and accessibility for 54 cents per web page per year (discretionary)

 - Syncplicity licensing is available for all members (in annual assessment)

-- WebEx is available to all members.
-Faculty/administrators can obtain licenses at the low cost of $1.44/month/license. (discretionary)
+- WebEx online collaboration and meeting software is available to all members at the low cost of $1.44 per month per license (discretionary)